naizhengtan/naizhengtan.github.io/index.md

-Before that, I was at [IPADS](http://ipads.se.sjtu.edu.cn/) and advised by [Binyu Zang](http://ppi.fudan.edu.cn/art/binyu_zang) and [Haibo Chen](http://ipads.se.sjtu.edu.cn/pub:members:haibo_chen), where I did research on mobile system and system virtualization.
+Before that, I was at [IPADS](http://ipads.se.sjtu.edu.cn/) and advised by [Binyu Zang](http://ppi.fudan.edu.cn/art/binyu_zang) and [Haibo Chen](http://ipads.se.sjtu.edu.cn/pub:members:haibo_chen), where I did research on mobile systems and system virtualization.

 I'm part of [TEEX](https://teex.io).
 TEEX is a secure distributed computing platform which provides a Layer-2 solution based on blockchain.